krschroeder/baseframe_js/src/readmes/_readme.md

 Lots of callback functions to run after and before events and such that may help you out when you need it most.

 ### It works in IE11
 These scripts all work back to IE11.
 One day in the future perhaps we can drop that support.
+Tried to avoid scripting that needs polyfills, or looks ugly compiled into ES5.

 ## Example Script of Importing Everything In